-- (OLTL.11) The Office of Long-Term Living (OLTL) is interested in enhancing and strengthening quality improvement activities for the LIFE (Living Independence for the Elderly) program, which has 19 LIFE Provider Organizations who operate more than 50 centers across the Commonwealth.
-To identify potential quality improvement activities in the LIFE program, the HCBS Elderly Consumer Assessment of Healthcare Providers and Systems (CAHPS®) survey will be used to assess patient experience with health care services delivered in different setting and for specific conditions.
+- April 2023 Update: No updates at this time. - (OLTL.11) The Office of Long-Term Living (OLTL) is interested in enhancing and strengthening quality improvement activities for the LIFE (Living Independence for the Elderly) program, which has 19 LIFE Provider Organizations who operate more than 50 centers across the Commonwealth.
+To identify potential quality improvement activities in the LIFE program, the HCBS Elderly Consumer Assessment of Healthcare Providers and Systems (CAHPS[©]) survey will be used to assess patient experience with health care services delivered in different setting and for specific conditions.
 In addition, quality and evaluation metrics currently applied in the independent assessment of the CHC program will be used to standardize the evaluation of all Medicaid-related HCBS programs in the Commonwealth.
-This activity is allowable under the SMD# 21-003 Appendix B, Program of All-Inclusive Care for the Elderly (PACE). - April 2023 Update: Administration of the survey began on 2/22/2023, and is slated to continue through 5/22/2023, with results being made available to OLTL in June of 2023 - January 2023 Update: OLTL has met with the vendor and established the relationship to outline and complete the work.
-OLTL has provided direction to the vendor on the CAHPS© survey and reiterated how many surveys should be conducted on LIFE participants.
-The CAHPS survey is to be administered to LIFE participants in the first quarter of 2023. - (ODP.15) ODP will enhance systems capacity to serve children and youth with complex needs and multi-system involvement through a pediatric capacity building institute.
+This activity is allowable under the SMD# 21-003 Appendix B, Program of All-Inclusive Care for the Elderly (PACE).

+- April 2023 Update: Administration of the survey began on 2/22/2023, and is slated to continue through 5/22/2023, with results being made available to OLTL in June of 2023. - (ODP.15) ODP will enhance systems capacity to serve children and youth with complex needs and multi-system involvement through a pediatric capacity building institute.
 The institute will be provided with the cooperation and input of the DHS Office of Mental Health and Substance Abuse Services (OMHSAS), Office of Children, Youth and Families, and Office of Childhood Development and Early Learning (OCDEL) and the Pennsylvania Department of Education.
 These offices will develop the curriculum and direct the faculty responsible for conducting the institute.
 Attendees to this institute will be identified based on their role in the support of children and youth with complex needs at the local, county and state levels.
-The institute aims to improve communication and coordination of home and community-based services that meets the needs of this population.

-- o April 2023 Update: Curriculum development begins this quarter with an anticipated class beginning in January 2024. - January 2023 Update: This activity was approved in the July spending report submission, and implementation of the activity is now in the beginning stages. - (ODP.16) ODP is planning for information technology system enhancements to store Health Risk Screening data in the Enterprise Data Warehouse (EDW) so that data elements can be leveraged in case management activities and used to support individual plan creation and authorization.
+The institute aims to improve communication and coordination of home and community-based services that meets the needs of this population. - o July 2023 Update: Curriculum develop was delayed due to contract development processes.
+This work will commence beginning in July. - April 2023 Update: Curriculum development begins this quarter with an anticipated class beginning in January 2024. - (ODP.16) ODP is planning for information technology system enhancements to store Health Risk Screening data in the Enterprise Data Warehouse (EDW) so that data elements can be leveraged in case management activities and used to support individual plan creation and authorization.
 By collecting the data in the EDW, interface activities with the new ECM system will result in better planning, monitoring of health and safety risks, and streamlining for HCBS participants with intellectual disabilities and autism.
-DHS will submit an Implementation Advanced Planning Document seeking federal financial participation for this project. - o April 2023 Update: Project plan has been developed and will be implemented in next quarter. - January 2023 Update: This activity was approved in the July spending report submission, and implementation of the activity is now in the beginning stages.
+DHS will submit an Implementation Advanced Planning Document seeking federal financial participation for this project. - July 2023 Update: System requirements have been completed.
+Testing and implementation is scheduled for next quarter. - April 2023 Update: Project plan has been developed and will be implemented in next quarter.